zeroc-ice/ice-builder-gradle/README.md

  * The options used to compile this Slice file have changed.

 Removing a Slice file from a source set will trigger the removal of the corresponding generated `.java` files the next time the source set is built.

-Generated files will not be removed if a source set is renamed or removed.
-In this case you should perform a clean.